xwmx/nb/README.md

 <https://example.com>
 ```

-Bookmark information is separated into sections, with each bookmark section
+Additional bookmark information is separated into sections, with each
-indicated by a Markdown `h2` heading.
+bookmark section indicated by a Markdown `h2` heading.

 ### Example